 Wood has been one of the choicest materials of construction because of its ability to get easily tweaked into various shapes, painted in hues of the user’s choice, varnished, or allowed to retain its most natural aesthetics.
 Wood is a good insulator as it does not get as cold as concrete.
-Its flexibility and durability, along with its sustainability, has made it the material of choice for building homes, bridges, furniture, and art.
+Its flexibility, durability, and sustainability have made it the material of choice for building homes, bridges, furniture, and art.

-As the humble wood saw its transition from defense, to shelter, to transport, so did the distress of managing its longevity.
+As the humble wood transitioned from defense to shelter to transport, so did its longevity.

-Fungus can propagate rapidly in the moist, warm environment of a typical home or office building made primarily with wooden products such as paneling, furniture, flooring, or even insulation between wall studs.
+The fungus can propagate rapidly in the moist, warm environment of a typical home or office building, made primarily with wooden products such as paneling, furniture, flooring, or even insulation between wall studs.
 Fungi produce toxic chemicals that not only cause damage to the surface but also compromise wood’s ability to resist decay from exposure to water – often leading eventually to mold growth on surfaces below them.

-Wood degrading fungi, bacteria, termites, and insects are affected by boron due to its toxicity, and boron compounds have been effectively used since historical times to protect wood against such organisms.
+Due to its toxicity, wood-degrading fungi, bacteria, termites, and insects are affected by boron.
+Boron compounds have been effectively used to protect wood against such organisms since historical times.

 From boats to fences, beds to bridges, wood has been omnipresent in human civilization.
-And so, have the wood-destroying fungi and bacteria that have infested man’s inventions.
+And so have the wood-destroying fungi and bacteria-infested man’s inventions.

 While man adopted various methods to safeguard all the wood using olive oil, tars, mercury chloride, and arsenic oxide compound, it was not until the 1800s that the efficacy of borates for wood preservation came to the fore.